 As a motorcycle rider, you love the long, open roads across Nebraska.
 Whatever your motorcycle of choice is—sport bike, power cruiser, or touring bike—you ride to enjoy the journey as much as the destination.
 However, as an experienced rider, you also know that other motorists aren’t thrilled with having to share the road with you.
 When the thing you have feared finally happens and you are seriously injured in a crash with a car or truck, you need an attorney who will go to bat for you.
 Attorney Matt Lathrop represents motorcyclists and stands up for your right to the same duty of care as other motorists.
 Don’t trust your serious personal injury claim to just any lawyer.
-Trust our experienced motorcycle legal team to fight for the compensation you deserve from the at-fault driver’s insurance company.
+Trust our experienced motorcycle accident attorneys to fight for the compensation you deserve from the at-fault driver’s insurance company.

-How Drivers Cause Motorcycle Crashes in Nebraska
+How Drivers Cause Catastrophic Motorcycle Crashes in Nebraska

 Motorcycles are clearly smaller and harder to see than full-sized cars and trucks, but that does not excuse drivers from keeping an eye out for them.
 Sometimes, crashes are caused by driver inattention and negligence, and sometimes they are caused by driver aggression and resentment.
 Here are a few of the common causes of motorcycle crashes in Omaha: